ucho456/go-sample/README.md

 # go-sample
-this is a sample API server created in Go.
+This is a sample API server created in Go.